 Glare

-Glare can be caused by bright lights emitted from the shore, such as car headlights, or from another vessel indiscreetly using a search-light.
+Glare can be caused by bright lights emitted from the shore, such as car headlights, or from another vessel indiscreetly using a search light.
 An aid to navigation light can also cause glare if it is too bright for the shortest viewing distance, especially when the focal plane of the light and the observer’s eye are at the same height.
 This situation can arise with two station leading lines.
 For aids to navigation lights, it is generally accepted that the illuminance at the eye of the navigator from the light:

 should not exceed 0.1 lux;